cloudmesh-community/fa18-523-56/NOTEBOOK.md

 * Read through EPUB text book up to section 4.4 and watched many of the videos
 * joined cloudmesh-community from email invite
 * worked to gain familiarity with github
+* added yaml file and notebook to cloudmesh
 * setup linux vm

 *TODO
 Take Plagarism Certification Test